Summary

 Working closely with the client leadership & development team.

-To maintain the tone and identity of the marketing throughout the design, set expectations for users and streamline the onboarding flow.
+Set expectations for users and streamline the onboarding flow.

-Later designing the Vendor Platform Experience.
+Later design the Vendor Platform Experience.

 Increased completed user onboarding by 70%